rushil32/rushil32.github.io/src/content/posts/2019-08-07-react-spring/index.md

 ```
 Notice the object created in the last step is being passed in as a style object. &#9757;

----
+--split--

 ## Trailing Animation

 One use case the spring library handles really well is trailing animation - where one elements start and end time is dependent on another.
 Traditionally this was done using delays and duration values in CSS.
 Here's an example of trailing animation using React Spring - https://rushil32.github.io.

-Steps to create trailing animation -
+--split--

-1. Import what you need, in this we add the `useTrail` hook -
+## Create trailing animation -

 ```javascript
 import { useTrail, animated } from "react-spring"
 ```

-2. Create a config, to be used with the animation -
+Create a config, to be used with the animation -

 ```javascript
 const config = { mass: 5, tension: 2500, friction: 200 }
 ```

-You could also use one of the preset values found at https://www.react-spring.io/docs/hooks/api under "Presets".
+--split--

-3. Create the trail object -
+Create the trail object -

 ```javascript
 const trail = useTrail(items.length, {